A couple stands on a red rock ledge after sunset.

 Following Leave No Trace during your elopement in Sedona:

-For elopements in Sedona out on the trials, it is important to follow Leave No Trace.
+For elopements in Sedona out on the trails, it is important to follow Leave No Trace.
 Sedona sandstone is super fragile and crypto soil can be found on some of the trials.
 Sedona gets millions of visitors a year so it is important to treat the land with respect so people can enjoy it for the many years to come.
-Sedona is already seeing a large impact from social media with locations like Devil’s Bridge becoming overwhelming popular from folks geo-tagging it on IG and FB.
+Sedona is already seeing a large impact from social media with locations like Devil’s Bridge becoming overwhelming popular from folks geo-tagging it on Instagram and Facebook.

 My suggestions is to never tag a specific trail.
 The other LNT principals to follow are: plan ahead and be prepared, travel on durable surfaces, dispose of waste properly, leave what you find, minimize fire impact, respect wildlife and be considerate of other visitors.
 The last one is so important in place like Sedona, it is important to remember we all share the trail, even if it is your wedding day.